xiurongy3506/independent_study/entries/entry3.md

 and rocket boosting at 50
 Flying
 ```
-Since Futurecar inherit from car, it is going to inherit the property of Car as well
+Since Futurecar inherit from Car, it is going to inherit the property of Car as well

 In the tutorial, there is a brief reference to **UIKIT** in which contains prebuilt classes that handle common things like app buttons, user interaction, and etc.

 I will have to dig deeper and do some research on UIKIT.

 ### Property
-Base on the tutorial, properties refer to values that are stored within the class.
+Base on the tutorial, properties refers to values that are stored within the class.
 This can be noticed by ```var```, when a new variable is created and stores some sort of data.

-After searching up [property in swift](https://docs.swift.org/swift-book/LanguageGuide/Properties.html), I notied that there are different types of properties other than the type of property I was learning, stored property.
+After searching up [property in swift](https://docs.swift.org/swift-book/LanguageGuide/Properties.html), I noticed that there are different types of properties other than the type of property I was learning, stored property.

-I won't dive too deep into property now, but I left a link for reference incase I need it in the future.
+I won't dive too deep into property now, but I left a link for reference in case I need it in the future.

 _there's stored properties, computed properties, type property..._

-## Optionals
+## Optional
-Optionals may contain an object or not.
+Optional may contain an object or not.
 For instance, in ```var title:String?```,
 ```?``` tells the computer that it can be a string or nil